 15. Fright Night (2011)

-Yes, the remake makes the cut here over the original.
+Yes, the remake makes the cut here over the original for our picks for the best vampire movies.
 The reason is simple: while the eighties version has its gaudy charm, the 2011 vision is a far tighter experience with a great cast, which includes Colin Farrell hamming it up as the villain.

 Featuring sharp writing and some genuine tension, Fright Night revolves around a teenager’s suspicions of his neighbour.
 When the truth comes out, a game of cat and mouse unfolds with David Tennant turning in one of his better post-Who performances.
 The late Anton Yelchin is as typically consistent as he was throughout his career, though Imogen Poots carries Fright Night with her charisma.